rpgreview/papersandpaychecks/cow-orkers.md

 A character with the Resist Elements perk receives an effective +10 STR (bruises and wounds) for the purposes of resisting damage from natural forces.
 This can include damage from extreme fire and cold, drowning and falling, radiation, and elemental attack damage from magical sources.

 **Shapeshifter**

+A character with the Shapeshifter perk may transform themselves into another animal up to three time or one-third of the STR of the character's original form; a character may transform themselves into their original species, but with a different size (and importantly, different features).
+The time for transformation is one tactical round per multiple or divisor of the STR value.
+Whilst the character is transforming they are effectively at 0 physical brusies due to the pain of the bodily transformation, although witnessing such an event does generate a mental attack with an attack INT value of 25 for the first time, 15 for the second, and 5 for the third.
+A character may transform themselves back again with the same process.

 **Special Contacts**